-Michael F. Chiang is Director of the National Eye Institute at the National Institutes of Health.
-His clinical practice focuses on pediatric ophthalmology and strabismus, and he is board-certified in clinical informatics.
-His research develops and applies biomedical informatics methods to clinical ophthalmology in areas such as retinopathy of prematurity (ROP), telehealth, artificial intelligence, clinical information systems, data science, and genotype-phenotype correlation.
+Michael F. Chiang is Director of the National Eye Institute.
+By background, he is a pediatric ophthalmologist and is also board-certified in clinical informatics.
+His research focuses on the interface of biomedical informatics and clinical ophthalmology in areas such as retinopathy of prematurity (ROP), telehealth, artificial intelligence, electronic health records, data science, and genotype-phenotype correlation.
 He is an Adjunct Investigator at the National Library of Medicine, and his group has published over 250 peer-reviewed papers and developed an assistive artificial intelligence system for ROP that received Breakthrough Status from the U.S. Food and Drug Administration.